 “I wanted to inspire people to express themselves creatively through a range of sewing and craft projects.
 The sewing school provides a whole range of courses including; all aspects of sewing, willow weaving and needlecrafts.
 Whether you are an experienced sewer or complete beginner, or would just like to try something new, the school has lots to offer.
-I also work as a visiting artist in schools, teaching children the art of willow, giving them the opportunity to create a wonderful willow sculpture to display in their school”.
+I also work as a textiles teacher at the local primary school giving the children the opportunity to develop & experience a range of sewing skills”.

 Though Emma is the main full-time tutor at the school, she also employs experienced professionals specialising in specific areas, who can pass their knowledge onto others wishing to develop their skills.
 There will also be opportunity to attend charity workshops and meet guest speakers who can share their knowledge and experience.

 Gael has been a professional curtain maker for 25 years creating curtains, roman blinds, cushions and accessories for clients.
 She started sewing at the age of 14 when she made all her own clothes for a school trip to Denmark, including a fetching trouser suit in a nautical fabric!
 She especially enjoys upcycling vintage fabrics and giving them a new lease of life.